VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsection{Preparing the Input to VulDeeLocator}

-We collect the source code of C programs from two vulnerability sources: the NVD \cite{NVD} and the Software Assurance Reference Dataset (SARD) \cite{SARD}.
+We collect the source code of C programs from two vulnerability sources: the NVD \cite{NVD} and the {\em Software Assurance Reference Dataset} (SARD) \cite{SARD}.
 The programs collected from the NVD are accompanied by their {\em diff} files, which describe the difference between the programs before and after patching the vulnerabilities in question.
 The programs collected from the SARD are accompanied by labels, which indicate whether they are vulnerable or not.
 Note that SARD contains production, synthetic, and academic programs (i.e., test cases).
 We filter out the programs that cannot be compiled into the LLVM intermediate code.
-We also filter out those programs whose length is less than 500 lines of code, which are not so useful for our purposes because they are mainly simple synthetic programs that contain limited functionalities.

-For training purpose, we collect 10,246 programs that may or may not be vulnerable, including 382 programs from the NVD and 9,864 from the SARD.
-The training set contains 11 types of vulnerabilities: CWE-20, CWE-78, CWE-119, CWE-121, CWE-122, CWE-124, CWE-126, CWE-127, CWE-134, CWE-189, and CWE-399, where each type is uniquely identified by a Common Weakness Enumeration IDentifier (CWE ID) \cite{CWE}.
-For testing purpose, we randomly collect 2,561 programs from the SARD as the target programs with known ground truth, meaning an 80:20 ratio of training vs. testing data.
-The 2,561 programs involve (i) 2,038 programs containing 7 (of the 11) types of vulnerabilities mentioned above, and (ii) 523 programs containing 5 types of vulnerabilities (i.e., CWE-194, CWE-195, CWE-197, CWE-590, and CWE-690), which are however not contained in any of the training programs.